makertum/Multi-Extrusion-post-processing-scripts-for-Slic3r/README.md

-# Slic3r-Postprocessing-Scripts
+# Slic3r Multi-Extrusion Post-processing-Script for wipe towers and more
-useful postprocessing scripts for Slic3r, mostly adding dual extrusion features
+useful postprocessing scripts for Slic3r for adding wipe towers and other multi-extrusion features

 # Project Status and compatibility
 - [x] scripts are tested and working